s-0-p-h-i-a/Arduino_Practice/RGB_LED_PR+BUTTONS/README.md

 ---
 # Next Steps

-Use a true RGB LED with PWM support or three separate LEDs for brightness-level control.

 Reintroduce getLevel() and Serial control for adjustable brightness.

-Explore non-blocking Serial reads and proper event-driven handling.
+Use non-blocking Serial reads and proper event-driven handling.

 Document each test cycle systematically (Dev Log).